jamesgerber/HalfTheCaloriesProducedAvailableAsFood/README.md

 anyone running these codes will have to undertake a few things:

-(1) make the 'datagateway' codes and directory work.
-The codes in the 'datagateway' directory all require public domain datasets to be downloaded and installed on users' computer.
-I can't automate this because I don't want to republish others' data.

-(2) start with FoodFeedAllocationScript.m ... this sets up the path, and should be run from a working directory.
+(1) start with FoodFeedAllocationScript.m ... this sets up the path, and should be run from a working directory.
 Directories will be created within this working directory.
 I have had a working directory along with these
 files:
 FoodFeedAllocationScript - script that calls everything else HalfCaloriesLocalEnvironment - hard wire for your own directory structure PCUconstants - a bunch of constants related to "Pertubative Crop Update"

+(2) Depending on what parts of the code you want to play around with, you will have to make the 'datagateway' codes and directory work.
+The codes in the 'datagateway' directory all require public domain datasets to be downloaded and installed on users' computer.
+I can't automate this because I don't want to republish others' data.

 (3) Notes on HalfCaloriesLocalEnvironment.m: you'll have to adapt this for your own path structure.
 Note that this file is in .gitignore